VEX Robotics: 2024-2025 Game: Rapid Relay

-2023-2024: Full Volume
+2023-2024 Game: Full Volume

 VEX IQ Robotics Competition Full Volume is played on a six-foot by eight-foot rectangular field.
 Two robots compete in the Teamwork Challenge as an alliance in 60-second-long teamwork matches, working together to score points.

 Teams also compete in Skills Challenges, where one team tries to score as many points as possible.
 These matches consist of Driving Skills, where the robots is operated entirely by humans, and Programming Skills, where the robot acts autonomously.

 The object of the game is to score different sized blocks into one of three goals.
 The more blocks in a goal, the more points.
 As well as that, if all the blocks in a goal are the same color (size), then the team(s) get a uniform goal bonus.
 Teams can get blocks from the supply zone, or get blocks located at specific positions on the field.
 Teams can also get points for knocking the red blocks off the starting pegs.
 Teams get points for partial-parking (having part of your robot located in the supply zone at the end of the 60 seconds), or full parking (having all of your robot located inside the supply zone at the end of the 60 seconds).